apache/beam/website/project/public-meetings.md

 ---
-layout: page
+layout: default
-title: "Apache Beam Public Meetings"
+title: "Beam Public Meetings"
+permalink: /project/public-meetings/
-permalink: /public-meetings/
+redirect_from: /public-meetings/
 ---

+# Apache Beam Public Meetings

 Apache Beam is a shared effort within the open source community.
 To grow and develop that effort, it helps to schedule and hold public meetings, including:

 * Formal meetings for the Apache Beam community for project planning and discussion